anitab-org/mentorship-flutter/README.md

 To use web version of this app with your local server:

-1. Make [these small changes](https://github.com/bartekpacia/mentorship-client/tree/web_preview) to your local webserver to enable CORS
+1. Make [these small changes](https://github.com/bartekpacia/mentorship-backend/commit/5c4336fa615b0a480af196954b715410e1a41ac3) to your local webserver to enable CORS
 2. Run local devserver

 ### Future?

 I'd love Systers to accept this project as one of theirs.
-I do realize it requires better documentation and improved core architecture (look above), but I really believe these problems will be solved.
+I do realize it requires better documentation and has to be polished a bit, but I really believe these problems are easy to solve.
 My dream?
 I'll be incredibly happy, for example, if students in next year's Google Code-in will continue its development, improve it and polish the codebase.